MobiusXXF/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Issues with Terraform Cloud Login and Gitpod Workspace

-When attempting to run `terraform plan`, an error occurred saying `**ERROR**: No Valid credential sources found`.
+Difficulties getting Terraform Login to work properly with Gitpod.

-To fix this I had to
+To fix this I had to write an bash script which automates the workaround that deals with the Terraform Login issue, [bin/generate_tfrc_credentials](bin/generate_tfrc_credentials).
+So this process runs for each gitpod workspace.